 They yell.
 They run away.
 They squirm.
 They go limp.
 They lock their jaws shut.
-Spend five minutes wrestling a toddler in a futile attempt to brush their teeth, and you realize they’ll do anything to escape your clutches.
-There’s a reason nobody ever hears a dad at the playground rave about how his small child looooooves to brush.
+Spend five minutes wrestling in a futile attempt at toddler teeth brushing, and you realize they’ll do anything to escape your clutches.
+There’s a reason nobody ever hears a dad at the playground rave about how his small child looooooves his or her toddler toothbrush.
 It doesn’t happen.
 Such children don’t exist.

 Well, if they do, they don’t live in my house.
 My 2-year-old daughter is still learning to like brushing, and it’s taken a while to get to that point.
 Brushies, those clever finger puppet toothbrush characters with their own storybook, helped.
 At 18 months, she loved them.
 Actually, she still loves playing with them, she just doesn’t love using them for their intended purpose.
 Distracting her with books, turning brushing into a battle against “germ bugs,” and introducing toothpaste have all made her more amenable to flashing us those pearly white chompers.
 But as is the case with toddlers and their fishbowl memories, every day is a new adventure.
 Which is why I’m convinced there’s one no-brainer baby product every parent should use: a 360-degree toothbrush.